 Support for you in your grief

-After the death of a loved one family and friends can help by being there to listen and giving opportunity to share memories.
-There may be the possibility of re-connecting with friends or family where links may have become weak or fractured during an extended period of decline in the loved one with dementia.
+After the death of a loved one, family and friends can help by being there to listen and giving opportunity to share memories.

 Additional support for bereavement is also available: